There is an option now on your profile page

 , frequently students have to take matters into their own hands to deal with these characters, leading to a Bully Hunter

 .
-Alternatively, the bully may not get his comeuppance from his victims or their protectors, instead falling foul of a real Villain
+Alternatively, the bully may not get his comeuppance from his victims or their protectors, instead falling foul to a bigger Villain

 and having to be rescued by the very people he used to torment.